lanxianhui/rails-react-bootstrap/README.md

 * You can't easily use different ruby version on development.
 For example you want to use Ruby 2.0.0 for faster execution and Ruby 1.9.3 on server.
 I think you shouldn't do that because it can introduce production-only bugs.
 * You have to upgrade production to use ruby 2.0.0.
 It can be cumbersome, but definitely rewarding in long run.

+### Don't user server-side templating languages or ruby helpers

+It includes: [Slim](http://slim-lang.com/), [Haml](http://haml.info/), or even [ERB](http://apidock.com/ruby/ERB).
+Though beautiful they make it harder to create [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) (isomorphic) applications that can be rendered on both server-side and client-side.
+Universal applications make it easy to reason about front-end and back-end, develop them, and test them separately.

+To achieve it, all rendering needs to happen either in browser, or in helper `node` process on the server-side.
+All such process needs is data to render: `view = render(data)`.
+The data can be passed directly or queried through an API: `data = query(params)`.
+All to all: `view = render(query(params))`.

 ### Use DATABASE_URL in production, instead database.yml config

 * It is recommended for [12-factor applications](http://12factor.net/)